stylight/python-paipa/README.rst

 Quick summary
 -------------

-The lib allows for threaded pipelines as well as so-called co-routine pipelines.
+The lib allows for *threaded pipelines* as well as so-called *co-routine pipelines*.
 The main use-case is limiting peak memory usage when doing complex operations on large-ish (or small-ish) data-sets.

 Quick teaser (for more examples, see docs_):

     >>> pipeline = paipa.Pipeline(
+    ...     [
     ...
 (DownloadImage, 4),
     ...
 (StoreDatabase, 1),
+    ...     ],
     ... )
     >>> pipeline.run()